 These interim financial statements are prepared on a going concern basis, which assumes that the Company will continue its operations for a reasonable period of time.
-The Company has incurred losses since its inception, has a working capital deficiency of \$267,874 and had an accumulated deficit of \$2,208,863 at March 31, 2016.
+The Company has incurred losses since its inception, has working capital of \$580,556 and had an accumulated deficit of \$2,523,354 at December 31, 2016.
 Management has determined that the Company will be able to continue as a going concern for a reasonable period of time, and realize its assets and discharge its liabilities and commitments in the normal course of business.